Team East Sussex (TES) Terms of Reference

 - All TES members are required to complete a Register of Interests form, recording details of any Disclosable Pecuniary Interest which might conflict with their duties to TES and SELEP.
 This may include business, financial or personal relationships/interests, including memberships of external bodies or undertaking outside work, voluntary or paid, with anyone who has or may seek to have dealings with TES or SELEP.
 Members are further required to identify close family members who are also a TES or SELEP representative, or have the ability to exercise significant influence over TES/ SELEP’s agenda or activity.

-- All Registers of Interests must initially be registered with the TES Secretariat within 28 days of the individual becoming a TES member.
-Each TES member is required to ensure their own declarations are up to date and must review their Register of Interests form before each TES Board meeting.
+- All Registers of Interests must initially be logged with the TES Secretariat within 28 days of the individual becoming a TES member.
+Each TES member is required to ensure their own declarations are up to date and must review their Register of Interests before each TES Board meeting.
 TES members must notify the TES Secretariat of any changes to their declarations within 28 days of the change occurring.
-To ensure declarations remain current, all Register of Interests forms must be reviewed and resubmitted to the TES Secretariat at least annually.
+To ensure declarations remain current, all Register of Interests documents must be reviewed and resubmitted to the TES Secretariat at least annually.

 - East Sussex local authority officers with direct input to SELEP advisory groups, such as the SELEP Senior Officers Group, are also required to complete a Register of Interest form as described in 10.2 and 10.3.

 - Copies of all declarations are retained by the Secretariats of both TES and SELEP.
-The Registers of Interests of TES members are made available for public scrutiny as described in section 11.
+The Registers of Interests of TES Board members are made available for public scrutiny as described in section 11.
 The Registers of Interests of officers will not be published, but may be subject to FOI requests.

 - TES members are required to declare interests in any matter being considered by TES, direct or indirect, at the outset of the meeting at which the item is to be discussed.
 The Chair will ask for declarations of interest at the start of every TES meeting, and any such declarations will be recorded in the minutes of the meeting.
 Where a Disclosable Pecuniary Interest is declared, the Chair may ask the individual TES member to withdraw from the meeting for the duration of the discussion on that particular item; the individual TES member may not participate in any debate on the matter, or vote in any questions relating to it.